-The following table shows the number of LTIP Units and phantom units that vested during 2019 and the value realized on vesting by each of our NEOs.
+The following table shows the number of LTIP Units and phantom units that vested during 2020 and the value realized on vesting by each of our NEOs.
 The phantom units are based on the value of shares of our common stock but are paid out in cash upon vesting.
-The vested phantom units are phantom units that vested on January 1, 2020 for which the Compensation Committee accelerated vesting and payment to December 27, 2019, having determined such acceleration was in the best interests of the Company.
+The vested phantom units are phantom units that vested and were paid on December 31, 2020.
+The Compensation Committee accelerated vesting and payment to March 13, 2020 for Mr. Murphy, having determined such acceleration was in the best interests of the Company.
 The value realized upon the vesting is determined by multiplying the number of units that vested by the estimated value per share of our common stock on the date of vesting.
+The number of LTIP Units and phantom units that vested during 2020 and the value realized on vesting by each of our NEOs are as follows:

 Stock Awards

-Name Number of OP Units/Shares Acquired on Vesting (#) Value Realized on Vesting (\$)
+Name Name Number of OP Units/Shares Acquired on Vesting (#) Value Realized on Vesting (\$)

-Jeffrey S. Edison 217,956 \$2,415,869
+Jeffrey S. Edison 165,168 \$ 1,658,878

-John P. Caulfield 6,289 \$69,695

-Tanya E. Brady 11,497 \$127,492

-Devin I. Murphy 198,380 \$2,200,953
+Devin I. Murphy 58,503 649,383

-Robert F. Myers 179,434 \$1,990,752
+Robert F. Myers 56,438 562,483

-R. Mark Addy 13,794 \$152,886
+John P. Caulfield 6,106 57,969

+Tanya E. Brady 7,391 75,631